Celebrating Sixteen Years Online.

 Other Views:

-Since it is not structurally friendly to cut into the "web" of a beam beyond the middle third of its height, and since the container sides are essentially the web of a beam, the windows in the sides would be varying sizes of round ports.
-The largest round port would then ideally be limited to 1/3 of the height of the container, or 2' 8" diameter.
+Containers are designed to function more or less as a large "box-beam" which is usually supported only at its ends.
+Since it is not structurally friendly to cut into the "web" of a beam beyond the middle third of its height, and since the container sides form the web of a beam, the windows in the sides should ideally be varying sizes of round ports that will ideally be limited to 1/3 of the height of the container.
+Given a standard container's side wall height of 8 feet, this means the window ports should be no larger than 2' - 8" in diameter.

 This means a series of round “porthole-like” windows aligned on the neutral axis of the structure, i.e. half the height of the sides.
-That is easy to accomplish in steel.
-It preserves the integrity of the entire container’s “beam” design and would be very cool looking, with locations according to the requirements of the interior layout.
+This preserves the integrity of the entire container’s “box-beam” design and it is rather easy to accomplish in steel.
+This would be very cool looking, with window locations according to the requirements of the interior layout.

-But actually you could make a round port up to 4 feet in diameter if the window opening were encircled by a flange of steel flat bar welded to the container sidewalls.
+But actually you could make a round port up to 4 feet in diameter provided that the window opening were encircled by a 1/4" by 4" or wider flange of steel flat bar welded to the container sidewalls.
 This would recover the integrity of the “beam” lost to the opening.
-Those large ports could be placed as close as three feet in between them or from either end.
-The end wall of the container is not restricted in the same way, but I would still limit the windows there to 4 feet in diameter.
+Large ports of this type could be placed as close as three feet in between or from either end.
+The end wall of the container is not restricted in the same way, but I would still limit a window there to 4 feet in diameter.

-The objective in retaining the containers’ structural integrity is so that they can be quickly and easily moved by the usual means: truck, ship, etc. and would be secure in transit.
+The objective in retaining the containers’ structural integrity is so that the container can be quickly and easily moved by the usual means: truck, ship, etc. and would be secure in transit.

 The Setting

-Basically the "look" would be an array of containers with round ports of varying sizes as windows, placed as needed for the interior, with all of the containers nuzzled up to a roofed Gazebo having big sliding doors over the entirety of each open facet.
+From the above, we can visualize the "look" of the array of containers...
+Round ports of varying sizes as windows placed as needed for the interior, with all of the containers nuzzled up to a roofed Gazebo having big sliding doors over the entirety of each open facet.
 With strategic landscaping, this could be pretty nice.

 Larger Modular Container Home Concept